michael-sulyak/crazy-bear/README.md

-# CrazyBear - Home Assistant in Telegram
+# CrazyBear — Home Automation in Telegram

-**NOTE: This project is not a general solution.
+**Note:** This project is not a general solution.
 This is just an implementation for specific purposes (my purposes 🙂).
-I hope the code will be helpful to you.**
+I hope the code will be helpful to you.

 ## Preview